Andrew MacGillivray

 At work, I’ve led several major projects including a time tracking system (currently developing) and a purchase order system (first deployed in 2019, in daily use since).
 Both incorporate directly with MAPICS, running in PASE on the IBM i Series.
 I also developed about 10 unique websites for Butler, most recently bncsme.com and a redesign of butlernational.com, and a few small windows desktop applications (Visual C++).

-These days, I spend my spare time hiking, finding creative solutions to LeetCode problems, browsing hacker news, and frequenting my local Cars and Coffee events.
+These days, I spend my spare time hiking, volunteering with the CREW Trust and the Naples Zoo, and finding creative solutions to LeetCode problems, and browsing hacker news.
+I’ve also been doing a substantial amount of wildlife and nature photography, which is posted on my Flickr.

 Get in Touch